Dan Harkless' Software

 DNSBL input file into a BIND zone file.
 I wrote this

-from successfully loading zone files created by it, and because I wanted a
+BIND from successfully loading zone files created by it, and because I

 |